defold/doc/docs/en/tutorials/war-battles.md

     ![fire rockets](images/war-battles/fire_rocket_2.png)

-Now you only need to make the rockets explode.
+Now you only need to make the rockets explode a short while after they are fired.

 ## Explosions

 1. Drag the folder *fx/explosion* from the asset package to the main folder in the Assets view.

-2. Open *sprites.atlas* and create a new animation group (right click the root node and select <kbd>New ▸ Animation group</kbd>).
+2. Open *sprites.atlas* and create a new animation group (right click the root node and select <kbd>New ▸ Animation Group</kbd>).
 Call the animation "explosion".

 3. Add the nine explosion images to the animation group and set the *Fps* property to a value that makes the animation look good when you preview.
 Also make sure that this animation has the *Playback* property set to `Once Forward`.

     ![explosion animation](images/war-battles/explosion_animation.png)

-4. Open *main/rocket.script* and scroll down to the `init()` function and change it to:
+4. Open *rocket.script* and scroll down to the `init()` function and change it to:

     ```lua
     function init(self)